MithrilJS/mithril.js/docs/render.md

 `var render = require("mithril/render")`

 The `m.render` module is similar in scope to view libraries like Knockout, React and Vue.
 It implements a virtual DOM diffing engine with a modern search space reduction algorithm and DOM recycling, which translate to top-of-class performance, both in terms of initial page load and re-rendering.
-It has no dependencies on other parts of Mithril aside from normalization exposed via `require("mithril/render/vnode")` and can be used as a standalone library.
+It has no dependencies on other parts of Mithril.js aside from normalization exposed via `require("mithril/render/vnode")` and can be used as a standalone library.

 Despite being relatively small, the render module is fully functional and self-sufficient.
 It supports everything you might expect: SVG, custom elements, and all valid attributes and events - without any weird case-sensitive edge cases or exceptions.
 Of course, it also fully supports [components](components.md) and [lifecycle methods](lifecycle-methods.md).